warint/EpiBibR/README.md

 through a REST API.
 The data provide important information such as authors, methods, data, and citations to make it easier for researchers to find relevant contributions to their research questions.
-Our package proposes 22 features for the ntributions to their research questions.
+Our package proposes 22 features for the contributions to their research questions.
 Our package proposes 22 features for the 86,733 references (on October 20, 2020) and access to the data has been made as easy as possible in order to integrate efficiently in almost any researcher’s pipeline.